List of commercial failures in video and arcade games: Sonic Boom: Rise of Lyric and Sonic Boom: Shattered Crystal

 Sonic Boom: Rise of Lyric is a spin-off from the Sonic the Hedgehog series, released in 2014 and developed by Big Red Button Entertainment and IllFonic for Sega and Sonic Team, along with its handheld counterpart Sonic Boom: Shattered Crystal, which was developed by Sanzaru Games.
 Although both games received a negative reception, Rise of Lyric for the Wii U is particularly considered one of the worst video games of all time due to many glitches, poor gameplay and weak writing.
 Both games failed commercially, selling only 490,000 copies as of February 2015, making them the lowest-selling games in the Sonic franchise.
 Big Red Button had considered shuttering in the wake of Rise of Lyric's underperforming sales alongside its poor reception.

 Sonic Runners

-Sonic Runners was a Sonic the Hedgehog game for Android and iOS.
+Sonic Runners is a Sonic the Hedgehog game for Android and iOS.
 A side-scrolling endless runner, it was Sonic Team's first Sonic game that was exclusive to smartphones.
 It was soft launched in select regions in February 2015 and officially released worldwide in June 2015 to mixed reviews.
 Although it was downloaded over five million times, the game's publisher, Sega, considered it a commercial failure because it only made between ¥30–50 million a month.
 As a result, it was discontinued in July 2016.
-Nintendo Life wrote its failure was proof that the recognizability of a brand does not guarantee success.
+Nintendo Life wrote its failure as proof that the recognizability of a brand does not guarantee success.

+Suicide Squad: Kill the Justice League

+Suicide Squad: Kill the Justice League was developed by Rocksteady Games who previously developed the highly successful Batman: Arkham series for Warner Bros.
+Games.
+A continuation of their work in the DC Comics universe, the game focused on the rogue's gallery of villains.
+The game received lukewarm reviews, with particular criticism aimed at the game's live service elements, and fell below Warner Bros.' sales expectations.
+In May 2024, Warner Bros. took a $200 million impairment charge, in part due to the game's poor sales, and Rocksteady suffered layoffs in August 2024.
+In a financial statement in May 2025, Warner Bros. reported a 48% drop in gaming revenue over its prior year attributed to the failure of Suicide Squad alongside player attrition in its ongoing live service games.